MFG Lite - System DB and Login Implementation

 Rules

-• Load enabled modules from DB.
+• Load enabled modules from the Link Client Module table.

-• Sidebar should render only enabled modules.
+• Sidebar should display only enabled modules.

 Example